squishydough/soundboard/README.md

 Use the textbox above each list to filter the items in the list.
 You can either double-click an item in the list, or press `Enter` in the textbox to play the sound.  **Note: Pressing `Enter` in the textbox only works if there is one item remaining in the list.**

 ## Adding sounds
 When I made this script, I wanted it to be very easy to add and organize your sounds without needing to do anything with the script.
 In the project root, there is a sounds folder.
-All mp3 files you add to this folder will automatically be brought into the script as soon as they are added.
+All mp3 files you add to this folder will automatically be brought into the script as soon as you reload the script.

 ### Naming the sounds
 Your file name should generally follow this structure: `search terms for file [category1, category2].mp3.`  The script will check each file name and take the comma-separated category names from with the `[]` square brackets.
 The individual file names list is everything in the file name not enclosed in the square brackets.